Wedding Interviews: What to Do, What to Expect

 Image from a recent project.

-If you’ve booked us for a marriage video, or you’re considering it, and want to know more about how the “interview” part of the film looks (and how to give a good one), here’s a full rundown on what we’ll be doing, and how we’ll do it.
+If you’ve booked us for a wedding film set, or you’re considering it, and want to know more about how the “interview” part of the production looks (and how to give a good one), here’s a full rundown on what we’ll be doing, and how we’ll do it.

-It’s basically an engagement shoot, but you talk, and your perspectives on your upcoming marriage play a much more critical role in how the wedding video turns out.
-Our services are personalized to you in a way that no other wedding videographer can match.
+It’s basically an engagement shoot, but you talk, and your perspectives on your upcoming marriage play an important role in how the wedding video turns out.
+Our services are personalized to you in a way that no wedding videographer can match.

 Location Scouting